peter-durrant/SignalR/readme.md

 ```

 By providing application context to the hub, the hub can access application-wide state in order to determine the correct behaviour (if required).

+# Testing

+The testing project HDD.SignalR.Test contains unit tests for the application parts.
+Unit test are named COMPONENT\_ACTIVITY\_EXPECTEDRESULT.

+## NSubstitute

+[NSusbstitute](http://nsubstitute.github.io/) is used for various reasons such as to mock objects from their interface.